Counters with Sino-Japanese Numbers I

 There will be no changes to Sales Department No. 2.

-Grammar Note: 第 is often omitted.
-In proper nouns, it is never understood as a quantity of “departments” as it is most proper to refer to departments individually.
+Grammar Note: 第 is often included to mark an ordinal number, which means it is never understood as a quantity of “departments,” as it is most proper to refer to departments individually.
 When 課 is used to mean “lesson” and is not used with 第, it could either still refer to a particular lesson or a quantity of lessons.

 課 & Its Synonyms